regen-network/regen-ledger/docs/getting-started.md

 ### Check the Node's Status

 Regardless of whether you're running a local node (as above), or connecting directly to a live network, you can run `regen status` to verify that the CLI is able to connect to the blockchain node.
 If connecting to a live network, make sure you provide a `--node` flag with the correct address of a live peer.
-For connecting to `regen-devnet-1`, use the following:
+For example if you are connecting to `regen-devnet-1`, use the following:

 ```sh
 regen status --node http://18.220.101.192:26657